-When you configure Microsoft System Monitor (Sysmon) to send log data to USM Appliance, you can use the Microsoft Sysmon plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Microsoft System Monitor (Sysmon) to send log data to USM Appliance, you can use the Microsoft Sysmon plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 |Device Type||Infrastructure Monitoring|